pchandler858/Forecast-Frenzy/README.md

 The application is built using HTML, CSS, and JavaScript.
 It uses the Fetch API to make HTTP requests to the OpenWeatherMap API and retrieve weather data.
 The application uses `localStorage` to store the search history so that it can be retrieved even after the page is refreshed or closed.

 The `script.js` file contains the JavaScript code that handles form submission, retrieves weather data from the OpenWeatherMap API, updates the search history, and renders the weather information on the page.

+## License

+This project is licensed under the MIT License.

+## Demonstration